 Rural life gets pretty crazy during the month of October!
-My husband is sharecropping 156 acres of soybeans this year with his grandfather, which is super exciting and a lot of work!
-When Bjorn was busy harvesting our soybeans with his father a week or so ago, we’d both teach all day and then Bjorn would farm the rest of the afternoon and evening.
-On these busy days, I usually pulled together a supper, loaded it into Tupperwares, and drove it out to the field to meet them.
-The tator tot hot dish I brought them one night was a hit – and since it is such a favorite, simple supper recipe around here, I wanted to share it with you today!
+When Bjorn was busy harvesting our soybeans a week or so ago, we’d both teach all day and then Bjorn would farm the rest of the afternoon and evening.
+On these busy days, I usually pulled together a supper, loaded it into Tupperwares, and drove it out to the field to meet him.
+The tator tot hot dish I brought him one night was a hit – and since it is such a favorite, simple supper recipe around here, I wanted to share it with you today!

 To be honest, I personally did not grow up eating a Scandinavian-type tator tot hot dish (I’m German, not Norwegian like my husband is!)…but Bjorn and I experimented around with a basic hot dish recipe while cooking suppers together in college, and this is our favorite by far!

 - 2 cans cream of chicken or cream of mushroom soup

 - 1 (~32 oz.) bag frozen tator tots

 - 2 cans of corn (or a few cups of thawed frozen corn)